 Students each have their perception of the formula to success; this blog post is about my own theory.
 I think that there are 3 variables: GPA, work, and extracurriculars.
 If you a sizeable amount of eggs in all these baskets, you can achieve your career goals.

 Extracurriculars: I love extracurriculars.
 My adolescent life has revolved around schools clubs because of the social aspect, the acquired skills, and especially the uniting-for-a-common-purpose bit.
 I just don’t think they should be the focus of your university life.
 There’s only so much you can learn from organizing events for students; after holding logistics, communications, and sponsorship positions I can say that my learning curve has plateau-ed.
-The esteemed President position of any group is only as strong as you make it.
+Additionally, the esteemed President position of any group is only as strong as you make it.
 Anyone can create their own club and run events, but what did he/she do to better the club?
 To add value towards the mission?
 Extracurricular life, as the MUS President likes to say, is like a sandbox for us business students.
 We can screw up, experiment, and learn without the consequences of the real world.
 The next-level extracurricular activities you can involve yourself with are out-of-campus events (conferences, festivals) or even creating your own business (which ties into work) - these are ideal, as they tie in multiple factors, and because fewer students will pursue this route.

 PS: The personality factor was left out of the mix because I believe every personality suits a company, or a few companies.
 It’s all about fit, and there is no one personality that will fit with every company.
-If you have enough GPA, work experience and extracurricular activity, finding companies that fit you will not be a problem.
+If you have enough GPA, work experience and extracurricular activity, finding companies that fit you should not be a problem.

 PPS: Staying up to date with business news becomes almost mandatory by the final year!
 Start early, be business-savvy.